 Last Update: 23 Mar 2021

 Brauron, the Ancient City of Attica

-Brauron (Vravrona) is an ancient sanctuary site of Greece located at the Aegean coast, approx. 35 km away from Athens.
+Brauron (Vravrona) is an ancient sanctuary site of Greece on the Aegean coast, about 35 km from Athens.
 Vravrona was one of the 12 ancient cities of Attica.

-Brauron particularly worshipped Greek goddess Artemis as the goddess of vegetation and hunting and also the protector of childbirth.
-Her temple is the main attraction of Vravrona and has been partly excavated in 1948.
+as goddess of vegetation and hunting, and also as protector of childbirth.
+Her temple is the main attraction of Vravrona and was partially excavated in 1948.
 It is now exhibited in the Archaeological Museum of Vravrona.
-Another attraction of Vravrona is the temple of Iphigeneia, the priestess of Artemis who died and was buried there.
+Another attraction of Vravrona is the temple of Iphigeneia, the priestess of Artemis, who died and was buried there.

 Brauron was also popular because of a festival of "Brauronia" in honour of Artemis.
 The Brauronia festival was held every four years and traditionally, young Attic girls at the age of 10 were dressed as bears and dedicated objects and games to the goddess Artemis.
-The goddess guided the girls passing from childhood to adolescence and prepared them for their main role in society.
+The goddess accompanied the girls in their transition from childhood to adolescence and prepared them for their main role in society.